ql382-design/Interactive-Lab-Hub/Final/Final Project.md

 ### Hester
-Hester was responsible for the interaction logic and sensing pipeline.
-This included selecting and integrating the elemental sensor (or icon-based interaction), implementing dynamic pattern transitions based on gestures, sound volume, and distance inputs, and setting up the projector/monitor display system.
-She also contributed to the creation of ten physical “Energy Element Cards” and participated in the visual presentation materials.
+Hester was responsible for the interaction logic, sensing pipeline, and website build.
+Her work involved selecting and integrating the elemental sensors (including gesture, proximity, and touch-based inputs), designing how these signals translate into dynamic visual transitions, and ensuring that interactions felt intentional rather than noisy.
+She also built the web-based display system that replaced VNC, allowing the animation to run with lower latency and a smoother user experience.

 **Deliverables:**
-- `sensor.py`
+- sensors design
-- Energy Element Cards (×10)
-- website build
+- `server.py`

 ### Sandy